Data and Statistics Bureau Programs

 Call 406-444-7239, to view copies of this report.

 The GeoInfo Section is responsible for calculating annual fuel tax allocations to the cities and counties in Montana.
 The specifics of this program, along with the answers to commonly asked questions, are available in the Q & A Fuel Tax Allocation document found in the MDT publications index.

 The GeoInfo Section is also responsible for calculating the annual allocation of Secondary funds to the five financial districts.
 The allocations are based on land area, rural population, and rural bridge square footage.

 Highway Performance Monitoring System (HPMS) is a specialized highway inventory program required by the Federal Highway Administration.
 It is primarily used to provide data that reflects the extent, condition, performance, use, and operating characteristics of the nation's highways.
 These data are also used for assessing highway system performance under FHWA's strategic planning process and for apportioning federal-aid funds.
 All states, the District of Columbia, and the Commonwealth of Puerto Rico are required to submit annual reports.
 United States territories are also required to report limited HPMS summary data.

 Traffic Data Collection Section

-The Traffic Data Collection Section (TDCS) collects, monitors, manages, maintains, and reports a comprehensive and wide variety of traffic and travel–related data on Montana's National Highway, Primary, Secondary, and Urban and State highway systems.
-Limited data is also collected on other local roads.
+The Traffic Data Collection and Analysis Section (TDCA) collects, monitors, manages, maintains, and reports traffic and travel–related data on Montana's National Highway, Primary, Secondary, and Urban and State highway systems.
+Limited data is also collected and reported on local roads.

-A hard copy of the report Traffic By Sections is published every year.
-It includes weighted traffic volumes by specific route segments on all routes of the National Highway, Primary, Secondary, and Urban highway systems.
-Hard copies of this report are available for $50 each by calling 406-444-6122.
+TDCA publishes the Traffic By Sections report every year.
+It includes traffic volumes by specific route segments on all routes of the National Highway, Primary, Secondary, and Urban highway systems.
+The report is available on-line or hard copies are available for $50 each by calling 406-444-6122.